Online Master's Degrees in Bioinformatics - Accredited Programs

 MHA Search

 Bioinformatics is a specialty in the healthcare industry that focuses on solving complex biological problems.
-In Towards Data Science, a PhD student of the discipline describes bioinformatics as a field that develops and applies various computational methods to analyze biological data such as protein samples, cell populations, and genetic sequences.
+The National Human Genome Research Institute describes bioinformatics as a scientific subdiscipline involving computer technology to collect, store, analyze and disseminate biological data and information, such as DNA and amino acid sequences or annotations about those sequences.

-The purpose of this work is to discover new types of biology and make predictions that can improve human health.
+This work aims to discover new types of biology and make predictions that can improve human health.
 The methods of computation used by bioinformatic scientists include mathematical modeling, analytical methods, and simulation.

-Bioinformatics is an interdisciplinary specialty that combines several different, but complementary, fields to solve complex biological problems.
+Bioinformatics is an interdisciplinary specialty combining several different but complementary fields to solve complex biological problems.
 Some of these fields include biology, physics, biomedical engineering, chemistry, genetics, genomics, neurology, biostatistics, mathematics, and computer science.

 Bioinformatics scientists break down the human body into small groups of cells involved in various types of complex processes.
 They study human DNA to understand the symptoms and causes of current diseases and predict future conditions.
 Bioinformatics scientists use cutting-edge technologies to do this.
 One of the most common techniques is called next-generation sequencing, a high-throughput sequencing (HTS) method.

-The Bureau of Labor Statistics (BLS) regularly shares data on the occupational outlook of medical scientists, which includes bioinformatics scientists, among many other types of medical scientists.
-Opportunities for medical scientists are expected to grow 6 percent between 2019 and 2029, nearly double the average growth projected among all U.S. occupations during that time.
+The Bureau of Labor Statistics (BLS) regularly shares data on medical scientists’ occupational outlook, including bioinformatics scientists, among many other types of medical scientists.
+Opportunities for medical scientists are expected to grow 17 percent between 2021 and 2031, more than three times the average growth projected among all U.S. occupations.

-The BLS lists a median annual salary for medical scientists of $88,790 with the lowest 10 percent earning less than $49,020 and the highest 10 percent earning more than $159,680.
+The BLS (May 2022) lists a mean annual salary for medical scientists of $110,670 with the lowest 10 percent earning less than $58,190 and the highest 10 percent earning more than $170,260.
 Typically a doctoral degree is required in biology or a related life science field for these positions, but some positions may accept a master’s degree.

 A similar occupation category that also includes bioinformatics scientists is computer and information research scientists.
 This career pathway requires a master’s degree in computer science with coursework in a related field of study.
 For example, a biomedical scientist may have a master’s degree in computer science and substantial coursework in biology as well as laboratory science experience.

-The BLS (2020) predicts that computer and information research scientist careers will grow at a rate of 15 percent between 2019 and 2029, creating 5,000 fresh new positions in that decade.
-Computer and information research scientists earn median annual salaries of $122,840 and most positions require a master’s degree.
+The BLS predicts that computer and information research scientist careers will grow at a rate of 21 percent between 2021 and 2031, creating 7,100 fresh new positions in that decade.
+Computer and information research scientists earn mean annual salaries of $155,880; most positions require a master’s degree.

 People who choose this career path have strong scientific skills and a desire to help others through their research.
 Most have already worked in healthcare for several years.
 Since the profession typically requires at least a master’s degree, many schools now offer the opportunity to earn credentials online.
-This option is ideal for those looking to advance their career or change their career course altogether.
+This option is ideal for those looking to advance their career or change their course.

 Featured Bioinformatics Programs | ||